Angie Watts: Casting

 The actress Jean Fennell was recommended for the part by the director Matthew Robinson.
-Fennell was born in the East End of London and both Holland and Smith considered her to have unique qualities to her personality, which combined "vitality and vulnerability, and an almost desperate nervous energy" - all of which were perfect for Angie.
+Fennell was born in the East End of London and both Holland and Smith considered her to have unique qualities to her personality, which combined "vitality and vulnerability, and an almost desperate nervous energy" – all of which were perfect for Angie.
 Fennell was given the role, however during rehearsals Holland and Smith began to realise that Fennell was wrong for the part, and Smith made the decision to re-cast the role of Angie.
 With only four days to the first studio recording of EastEnders, Smith set about finding a suitable actress.
 Smith had taught the actress Anita Dobson many years earlier and remembered her as "sharp, brittle, very theatrical, with a vitality that was almost intense and a range of emotions that were alarming considering her youth", but was worried she was too young for the part.
 However, when Dobson was brought in for an audition it was noted she was "exactly the right age" after all.
-After a very successful reading Dobson was cast as Angie.
+Following a very successful reading Dobson was cast as Angie.